Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Conclusions

-The relativistic treatment of inspiral dynamics has already been achieved for exact GR solutions that describe matter-enriched, static and spherically-symmetric BHs \cite{Cardoso:2022whc,Datta:2025ruh}.
-The final missing piece to the puzzle is to generalize the fully-relativistic treatment of EMRIs in Refs. \cite{Cardoso:2022whc,Datta:2025ruh} to include the rotation of the primary.
-Nevertheless, it is easier said than done because the rotating astrophysical BHs used in this work do not have an exact form, but rather are constructed numerically.
-On top of that, the generalization of the relativistic techniques prescribed in \cite{Cardoso:2022whc,Datta:2025ruh} needs to be accomplished, i.e., to transform from the Regge-Wheeler-Zerilli-matter equations (zero BH spin) to Teukolsky-matter relativistic equations (non-zero BH spin).
+The relativistic treatment of inspiral dynamics has already been achieved for exact GR solutions that describe matter-enriched, static and spherically-symmetric BHs \cite{Cardoso:2022whc,Vicente:2022ivh,Datta:2025ruh}.
+The final missing piece to the puzzle is to generalize the fully-relativistic treatment of EMRIs of Refs. \cite{Cardoso:2022whc,Datta:2025ruh} to include the rotation of the primary.
+Nevertheless, it is easier said than done because the rotating astrophysical BHs used in this work do not have a closed analytic form, but rather are constructed numerically.
+On top of that, the generalization of the relativistic techniques prescribed in \cite{Cardoso:2022whc,Vicente:2022ivh,Vicente:2025gsg,Datta:2025ruh} needs to be accomplished, i.e., to transform from the Regge-Wheeler-Zerilli-matter equations (zero BH spin) to Teukolsky-matter relativistic equations (non-zero BH spin).

 Even if the above generalization proves to be a thorny and time-consuming process, we can still infer some rough detectability aspects, that are an outcome of the current geodesic work.
 A typical resonance in a vacuum Kerr EMRI produces dephasing of dozens of radians \cite{Flanagan:2010cd,Flanagan:2012kg,Ruangsri:2013hra}, without taking into account the dephasing that an astrophysical environments can further introduce.
-Imagining that a zero-volume single point of geodesic periodicity in phase space creates such an effect in Kerr EMRIs \cite{Berry:2016bit}, we could cautiously extrapolate that a finite volume of geodesic periodicity in phase space, which is introduced by the formation of resonant islands, will produce even bigger resonant-enhancement through unexpectedly large resonance timescales.
-This could be in the form of beyond-Kerr-resonance dephasing of hundreds of radians, or even abrupt dephasing kicks when the island is crossed (see Refs. \cite{Destounis:2021mqv,Destounis:2021rko} for the resulting GW imprint of a resonance crossing).
+Imagining that a zero-volume single point of geodesic periodicity in phase space creates such an effect in Kerr EMRIs \cite{Berry:2016bit}, we could cautiously extrapolate that a finite volume of geodesic periodicity in phase-space, which is introduced by the formation of resonant islands, will produce even bigger resonant enhancement through unexpectedly extended resonance timescales.
+This could be in the form of beyond-Kerr-resonance dephasing of hundreds of radians, or even abrupt dephasing kicks when the island is crossed (see Refs. \cite{Destounis:2021mqv,Destounis:2021rko} for the resulting GW imprint of a resonant-island crossing).
 These effects alone might serve as conclusive evidence of the existence of astrophysical environments, and in general non-integrability.